Phoenix Swimming Pool Accident Lawyers

 For more info on the Arizona State Legislature requirements for pools, click here.

 A pool owner also needs to remove anything that could be dangerous and clearly mark any hazardous areas as quickly as possible.
-If you suffered an injury in a swimming pool accident, the top Phoenix swimming pool injury attorneys at Breyer Law Offices, P.C., may be able to assist you and your family in recovering damages.
+If you suffered an injury in a swimming pool accident, the top Phoenix swimming pool injury attorneys at The Husband & Wife Law Team, may be able to assist you and your family in recovering damages.
 Call or visit us online to set up a consultation.

 If the owner or caretaker of a swimming pool can be proven negligent, the injured party may seek compensation for any of the following damages: